nolash/swarm-sqlite-vfs/README.md

 The `demo/main_hello.c` file and its `Makefile` are only for separate testing of the `c` part and has no other relevance.

+## USAGE

+There are command line args.
+Run with `-h` to see them

 ## ISSUES

-1. On my system I have to provide `$GOPATH` explicitly to the linker to find the right package library:
+1. On my system I sometimes have to provide `$GOPATH` explicitly to the linker to find the right package library:

 ```
 go run -v -ldflags "-L $GOPATH/pkg/linux_amd64" main_hello.go
 ```

-2. Sometimes the go callback gets passed a 0x0 chunk key even if the frontend file has a valid key.
-Happens more frequent on large dbs.
-Workaround is run with -k then run again with -d -f pointing to previously generated db.